frankiearzu/DSMTools/DSM Forward Programming/Black_White_128x64/readme.md

 Due to memory, it will not run on all radios.
 So far this is what we know.

 1. FrSky Taranis X9D:  Not enouth memory
+2. FrSky Taranis X9D+ 2019: works
-2. FrSky Taranis QX7:  Works sometimes.. see note related to memory usage below
+3. FrSky Taranis QX7:  Works sometimes.. see note related to memory usage below
-3. Radimaster  TX12:  No reports yet
+4. Radimaster  TX12:  No reports yet
-4. Radimaster TX12 MK2: yes
+5. Radimaster TX12 MK2: yes
-5. Radiomaster Zorro: Yes
+6. Radiomaster Zorro: Yes
-6. Radiomaster Boxter: Yes
+7. Radiomaster Boxter: Yes
-7. Radiomaster Pocket w 4-in-1: yes
+8. Radiomaster Pocket w 4-in-1: yes

 # Introduction  (v0.56 Black & White  Small Radios)